apache/hawq/pxf/pxf-jdbc/README.md

 ### Mechanism

-Note that **by default PXF does not support more than 100 fragments**.

 If partitioning is activated, the SELECT query is split into a set of small queries, each of which is called a *fragment*.
 All the fragments are processed by separate PXF instances simultaneously.
 If there are more fragments than PXF instances, some instances will process more than one fragment; if only one PXF instance is available, it will process all the fragments.

 Extra query constraints (`WHERE` expressions) are automatically added to each fragment to guarantee that every tuple of data is retrieved from the external database exactly once.